Sell Stock Photography

 Obviously a subject list could go on forever so I will explain a little about what are generally accepted to be the most used images and topics.

-If you are lucky enough to have a job that involves travelling abroad, or if you have the time and money to get out and about, or even if you just have a holiday or two each year, take your camera with you.
+Maybe you are lucky enough to have a job that involves travelling abroad.
+Perhaps you have the time and money to get out and about often.
+Maybe you just have a holiday or two each year.
+If so, remember to always take your camera with you.

 For one, taking stock photography whilst on holiday makes you get off your sun bed and actually take in some of the beautiful surroundings that you find yourself in.
 So many people make the effort to go abroad only to laze around the pool all day!
 Why not earn some cash to pay for the holiday?
 In fact, take a photo of your sun bed!